PawelHermansdorfer/PawelHermansdorfer/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Spell checker
+- 🔭 I’m currently working on Path Finding Visualizer
 - 🌱 I’m currently learning Data Science in Python and R
 - 👯 I’m looking to collaborate with other content creators
 - 📜 Quote of the year: "life has no ctrl-z"